User Guide

 Note: Windows Explorer is excluded by default and cannot be removed from the exclude list.
 Explorer windows (File Explorer, folder windows) are managed by Windows itself.

 Open Settings by right-clicking the tray icon and choosing Settings..., or by double-clicking the tray icon.
-The window has four tabs:
+The window has five tabs:

 Saved Positions